-- 1. Register Continuous Compliance Engine(s)

-- 2. Create a Mount Point

-- 3. Create Connector Info

-- 4. Upload format file using POST /file-upload endpoint.
+- 1. Register Continuous Compliance Engine(s) - 2.
+Create a Mount Point (Optional, you can now use configurations to setup the mount point) - 3.
+Create Connector Info - 4.
+Upload format file using POST /file-upload endpoint.
 For more information, refer to Hyperscale Compliance API.
-[Required only for those who need to mask embedded XML/JSON data]

-- 5. Create Structured Data Format [Required only for those who need to mask embedded XML/JSON data]

-- 6. Create a Dataset

-- 7. Create a Job

-- 8. Create Execution
+[Required only for those who need to mask embedded XML/JSON data] - 5.
+Create Structured Data Format [Required only for those who need to mask embedded XML/JSON data] - 6.
+Create a Dataset - 7.
+Create a Job - 8.
+Create Execution